 An au pair’s role as an English teacher will be focused on conversational English, sharing Western culture and sometimes towards English exams (depending on the family needs).

-You will receive 1.5 consecutive days off per week and given an additional 3 days paid vacation for every 3 months of your program.
+You will receive two (2) consecutive days off per week and be given an additional three (3) days paid vacation for every 3 months of your program.
 The host family will determine when you can take these days off.

 You can choose a 2, 3, 4, 5 or a 6-month Program, making the timeframe easily accessible to students on their summer break and to those wanting to spend an extended time in China.